-In addition to the potential sources of storm water pollution listed in Section 4.2, are other NCPD operations and activities on-site may pose a risk of storm water pollution.
-These are described below.
+In addition to the potential sources of storm water pollution listed in Section 4.2, there are other DPRM operations and activities on site that may pose a risk of storm water pollution.
+These are described below:

-4.3.1.
-Loading/Unloading Operations
+4.3.1 Loading/Unloading Operations

 In addition to spills and leaks that can occur during operations virtually anywhere materials are handled, deliveries of materials in bulk and loaded or unloaded in uncovered outdoor areas at delivery ports or tank inlets can be a source of pollution.
-Catastrophic failure during a bulk delivery can allow fuel or other contaminants to enter nearby storm water collection structures.
+Catastrophic failure during a bulk delivery can allow contaminants to enter nearby storm water collection structures.
+Pollution sources from loading/unloading operations may also include fertilizer and pesticide operations.
+In addition, there are volatile or semivolatile organic contaminants from petroleum products or fuel additives and other chemicals from products such as cleaning fluids, anti-freeze and solvents.

-4.3.2.
-Landscaping Activities
+4.3.2 Landscaping Activities